Can a Dog Bite Land You in Jail? South Florida Criminal Defense Attorney Explains

 - It has chased or approached a person on the street, sidewalk, or public place when unprovoked

-Thankfully most dog owners don’t buy a dog with the intention of having it hurt other people.
+Thankfully, most dog owners don’t buy a dog with the intention of having it hurt other people.
 Some people want aggressive breeds for protection, especially in neighborhoods or cases where they may already feel unsafe, which is completely understandable.
-For example, a woman who has previously been assaulted may feel more comfortable walking at night with a German Shepherd.
-But unfortunately Florida’s dog bite laws are heavily weighted against the owner.
-Civilly the owner is strictly liable for a bite even if the dog has been friendly, placid and agreeable it’s entire life.
+For example, a woman who was previously assaulted may feel more comfortable walking at night with a German Shepherd.

 So if you do have a dangerous, or aggressive dog, make sure to take any and all precautions to keep both you and your dog out of trouble.
-When you aren’t with the dog, make sure he is secured inside your house, or properly restrained by either a fence or chain.
+When you aren’t with the dog, make sure he or she is secured inside your house, or properly restrained by either a fence or chain.
 Put a warning sign up on your fence so visitors and passers-by are on notice.
 If you really don’t trust the animal, consider a muzzle when taking him out in public.
 It may seem like overkill, but spending a few dollars being extra careful could save you thousands in the long run.
+We know of cases, for example, where dog bites have led to facial or hand disfigurement and it can result in tens or even hundreds of thousands of dollars in plastic surgery, reconstructive surgery, or even physical therapy bills.